Mutual Fund Rep Lands In Hot Water After Becoming Executor And Trustee For Clients

 The importance of proper planning

 This story underscores the importance of properly considering who one’s executor and/or trustee will be.
-At Arbesman Hamilton LLP, we help our clients by providing personalized, effective solutions to their circumstances and objectives.
+At NULaw, we help our clients by providing personalized, effective solutions to their circumstances and objectives.
 We can also help our clients consider the impacts of any decisions relating to their will or estate with the goal of minimizing litigation or problems such as the one we discussed in this blog.

 Our lawyers have extensive experience in all areas of trust law,